noaione/yuusha-shoukan-ln/sources/v13/chapter4.md

 another before she could even find someone she could fall in love with.
 And that led to Alice’s impatience...

-“Speaking of which, you did say “If Lillywood-san interferes, I will kill you.”, didn’t you?”
+“Speaking of which, you did say ‘If Lillywood-san interferes, I will kill you.’, didn’t you?”

 [Whoa there!
 I remembered that I still have something urgent to attend to!
 I